wharfkit/website/src/lib/docs/AccountKit/SetPermissionMethod.md

 ---
 title: SetPermission (Method)
-description: Used to generate an action that updates or creates a permission level on an Antelope blockchain account.
+description: Used to create an action that updates or creates a permission on an Antelope blockchain account.
 category: AccountKit
 published: true
 order: 14